aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-serialize-input-value/_index.md

 ## **How to Serialize Input Value in HTML Form**

-Let's look at the apply the `SerializeInputValue` property using an example of an [HTMLInputElement](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/) that represents an HTML input element such as a text box, radio button, number, and so on.
+Let's look at the apply the `SerializeInputValue` property using an example of an [HTMLInputElement](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/) that represents an HTML input element such as a text box.
 Follow the step-by-step instructions to serialize the input value into a simple HTML form we create from scratch:

 1. Prepare HTML code.
 1. In the example, we create an HTML document from a string content using [HTMLDocument (`content`, `baseUri`)](https://reference.aspose.com/html/net/aspose.html/htmldocument/htmldocument/#constructor_14) constructor.